 Nancy, whose father was a cardiologist, grew up in a family that consistently followed heart disease prevention strategies.
 Despite their healthy lifestyle, her mother required open-heart surgery due to a childhood disease.
 It was through this experience that Nancy recognized the nature of heart disease: everyone is vulnerable.
 She joined the American Heart Association as a volunteer and began using You’re the Cure as a vehicle to let her voice be heard.

-It is with this motivational mindset that Nancy leaves these words of wisdom: “Enable your family members and friends to live healthier; the community has many wonderful services that can help people change negative lifestyle choices.
+It is with this motivational mindset that Nancy shares these words of wisdom: “Join with your family and friends to be active, eat well, don't smoke, drink water, and breathe deeply.
+The community has many wonderful services that can help people change negative lifestyle choices.
 You can take control of your own future by starting to act at any point in time in your life and changing the way you live.”